 — Utne Reader

 Briarpatch is published bimonthly by Briarpatch Incorporated, an independent non-profit organization overseen by a volunteer Board of Directors.
 Briarpatch is a member of the Canadian Magazine Publishers Association and the staff are members of RWDSU Local 568.

 Briarpatch is printed by union labour on Forest Stewardship Council-certified paper using vegetable-based ink.

 Opinions expressed in the magazine are not necessarily those of the Briarpatch board or staff.
 Please contact us before reprinting articles from the magazine (we rarely say no).

-For more information on how to get ahold of us, visit our Contact Us page.
+For more information on how to reach us, visit our Contact Us page.